MMMystical/PythonKatScripts/README.md

 Copy the loadstring and enjoy using Chat Bypasser!

-# That's all the script as of right now.
+# That's all the scripts as of right now.
 More to come soon!